djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

 `head -50 contacts.csv | ./import.py --server test`
 `less -50 contacts.csv | ./import.py --server test`
 `head -50 contacts.csv | tail -25 | head -13 ./import.py --server test`

+# Introduction to Slowness
+## Why is my computer slow?
+Monitoring are system to see where is the bottleneck component.
+On Linux : top
+MacOs : Activity Monitor
+Windows : Resource Monitor and Performance Monitor.

+## How Computers Use Resources
+The data uses by a processes can be on the CPU/GPU, RAM,  Hard-driver or Network (from the quicker to slower) Cache is a good way to fasten the speed of an app : if the data is on the network, we can cache it on the RAM (etc).

+## Possible Causes of Slowness
+Use the process of elimination (like with every other problem) :
+1. Looking for the simplest explanation.
+2. Bissecting the problem

+Possibles causes
+- When a file uses by a program become to big.
+    - Can be solve with logrotate
+- Can look if the problem is for all users or just some (help fin the cause)
+- If a program use a share-file system base on a network
+- Malicious software

+## Slow Web Server
+If the loading page is slow, we can use the tool `ab` (Apache Benchmark) "to figure out how slow it is."
+Priority in linux : lower the number, the higher the priority.
+To change the priority  : `nice` and `renice`
+Example "for pid in $(pidof ffmpeg); do renice 19 #pid; done To resolve the ffmpeg problem
+`for pid in $(pidof ffmpeg); do while kill -CONT $pid: do sleep 1; done